robertoaloi/ansible-nodetool/README.md

           cookie:  secret
           node:    alice@{{ inventory_hostname_short }}

+The `application:ensure_started/1` function will only start the application if it is not already started.
+Much better!

 ## Credits

-The work is based on the `nodetool` script from the Yaws project:
+The work is based on the `nodetool` escript from the Yaws project:

 https://github.com/klacke/yaws